jundalisay/sp/content/en/research/whittaker/aether/chapter-09d.md

 It is doubtful whether vortex-atoms would be stable.

+W. Thomson[52] wrote in 1905:

+{{< l a="Lord Kelvin" >}}
-W. Thomson[52] wrote in 1905: "If any motion be given within a finite portion of an infinite incompressible liquid, originally at rest, its fate is necessarily dissipation to infinite distances with infinitely small velocities everywhere; while the total kinetic energy remains constant.
+If any motion be given within a finite portion of an infinite incompressible liquid, originally at rest, its fate is necessarily dissipation to infinite distances with infinitely small velocities everywhere; while the total kinetic energy remains constant.
 After many years of failure to prove that the motion in the ordinary Helmholtz circular ring is stable, I came to the conclusion that it is essentially unstable, and that its fate must be to become dissipated as now described."
+{{< /l >}}

-The vortex-atom hypothesis is not the only way in which the theory of vortex-motion has been applied to the construction of models of the aether, It was shown in 1880 by W. Thomson[53] that in certain circumstances a mass of fluid can exist in a state in which portions in rotational and irrotational motion are finely mixed together, so that on a large scale the mass is homogeneous, having within any sensible volume an equal amount of vortex-motion in all directions.
+The vortex-atom hypothesis is not the only way in which the theory of vortex-motion has been applied to the construction of models of the aether.

+In 1880, W. Thomson showed that in certain circumstances a mass of fluid can exist in a state in which portions in rotational and irrotational motion are finely mixed together, so that on a large scale the mass is homogeneous, having within any sensible volume an equal amount of vortex-motion in all directions.

 To a fluid having such a type of motion he gave the name vortex-sponge.

-Five years later, FitzGerald[54] discussed the suitability of the vortex-sponge as a model of the aether.
+Five years later, FitzGerald discussed the suitability of the vortex-sponge as a model of the aether.

+Vorticity in a perfect fluid cannot be created or destroyed.

+So:
-Since vorticity in a perfect fluid cannot be created or destroyed, the modification of the system which is to be analogous to an electric field must be a polarized state of the vortex motion, and light must be represented by a communication of this polarized motion from one part of the medium to another.
+- the modification of the system which is to be analogous to an electric field must be a polarized state of the vortex motion.
+- light must be represented by a communication of this polarized motion from one part of the medium to another.

-Many distinct types of polarization may readily be imagined: for instance, if the turbulent motion were constituted of vortex-rings, these might be in motion parallel to definite lines or planes; or if it were. constituted of long vortex filaments, the filaments might be bent spirally about axes parallel to a given direction.
+Many distinct types of polarization are imaginable.

+For instance, if the turbulent motion were constituted of vortex-rings, these might be in motion parallel to definite lines or planes; or if it were constituted of long vortex filaments, the filaments might be bent spirally about axes parallel to a given direction.

 The energy of any polarized state of vortex-motion would be greater than that of the unpolarized state; so that if the motion of matter had the effect of reducing the polarization, there would be forces tending to produce that motion.